citp/privacy-policy-historical/s/so/sop/sophos.com.md

-> *The following text is extracted and transformed from the sophos.com privacy policy that was archived on 2015-05-07.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150507050735id_/https%3A//www.sophos.com/en-us/legal/sophos-group-privacy-policy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the sophos.com privacy policy that was archived on 2016-04-03.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160403014319id_/https%3A//www.sophos.com/en-us/legal/sophos-group-privacy-policy.aspx) for the most accurate reproduction.*

-# Sophos Group Privacy Policy - Legal - Cloud Antivirus, Endpoint, UTM, Encryption, Mobile, DLP, Server, Web, Wireless Security, Network Storage and Next-Gen Firewall Solutions | Sophos Data Protection for Business
+# Sophos Group Privacy Policy - Legal

-This document was last updated on 15 October 2014.
+This document was last updated on 25 November 2015.

 ### General